-Of the trade receivables balance at the end of the year in the consolidated and separate financial statements, No2.77 billion (2022: No1.14 billion) and No1.07 billion (2022: No1.14 billion) represents the largest trade receivable balance due from a single customer at the Group and Company level respectively.
+Of the trade receivables balance at the end of the year in the consolidated and separate financial statements, No4.79 billion (2023: No2.77 billion) and No2.04 billion (2023: No1.07 billion) represents the largest trade receivable balance due from a single customer at the Group and Company level respectively.
 There are no other customers who represent more than 10% of the total balance of trade receivables of the Group and Company after impairment.

-\ Included in other receivables as at 31 December 2023 for Group and Company is No6.5 billion relating to promisory note from export expansion grant and No10.9 billion relating to dividend receivables from related party.
-In 2022: No6.04 billion for Group and No5.2 billion for Company relates to withhoding tax receivable.
+Included in other receivables as at 31 December 2024 for Group and Company is ₹17.1 billion (2023: ₹6.5 billion) relating to promissory note from export expansion grant and ₹2.5 billion (2023: ₹10.9 billion) relating to withholding tax credit receivables.